Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 Most street food isn’t permitted any more.
 This means remembering restaurant and café mantras like:

 Sin azucar.
-Sin queso. & En agua, no en leche.
+Sin queso, en agua, no en leche.

-I am preaching to myself, reinforcing rules that promote a lifestyle of optimum eating.
-‘No more flesh food or dairy will go into my body’.
+No more flesh food or dairy will go into my body.
 I will find a way to eat cheese-less pizza.
-And I tried pure cashew yogurt recently.

 There must be a God(s).
-The sun and rain produce this kernel in perfect sync.
+The sun and rain produce this cashew kernel in perfect sync.
 The Mayans were on to something.

 This body is a virtually infinite universe of sacred cells.
 I am beyond blessed to be a walking piece of mixed particles that demand self-respect.